Tax Deductions for Educator, Teacher Expenses

 - Any reimbursed expenses not reported on W-2, box 1

-Learn more about student related tax deductions and any other tax deductions you might qualify to claim on your tax return.
+Learn more about other tax deductions you might qualify to claim on your tax return.

 Contact our support team if you have any additional questions.